 One of the main benefits of HTTPS is that it adds security and trust.
 It protects users against man-in-the-middle (MitM) attacks that can be launched from compromised or insecure networks.
 Hackers can use such techniques to steal your customer’s sensitive information.

-The SEO Value
+The SEO / search value

 If your domain has the letters https in front of the www, then your site will have a clear advantage over those that are stuck with the old http.
-This fact comes direct from Google.
+This fact comes directly from Google.
 Back in 2015, Gary Illyes revealed that if two web pages are equal in other respects, the Google search engine will always prefer those that are Hypertext Transfer Protocol Secure (HTTPS).
 Evidence from Mozcast bears that out.
 Between January and October last year, the number of sites that appeared in the top slot of Google searches that were https compliant rose from 25% to 40%.

 The reason why the Google algorithm increasingly prefers https is that the company wants to prioritise secure websites.
 In fact, Google has been open about its desire to ensure that one day the whole web is secure, including sites that are not handling sensitive information.
 The Google Chrome update 56 that came out in January 2017 is another step towards this goal.
 Since this update was rolled out, Chrome users have started to receive security warnings every time they access a site served by http and not https.
 Over the next few months, Google’s preference for https is likely to severely disadvantage http sites.